 Psionic Celedon is meant to capture the cool, gray, blue-green hue that an iron celedon achieves in reduction.
 It is a subtle glaze that will grow on you over time.
 Psionic Celedon is stable and forgiving.
 The surface is glossy and smooth while not moving much in the kiln.
 Would you guess that four different oxides are involved in producing this simple green?
 Food safety: 1

 Protoss are masters of manipulating psionic powers which usually manifest on the battlefield in the form of blue and green energy.

 For those interested in drippy, bright colors, Zerg is for you.
-This glaze is not especially food safe or predictable, but it does produce brilliant colors when used correctly.
+This glaze is not especially predictable, but it does produce brilliant colors when used correctly.
 Zerg goes from pink/brown, to dark purple, to bright/white purple as it gets thicker.
 Use Zerg to highlight sections of your pot.
 If covering your whole pot in Zerg, make sure you have a beefy foot with plenty of clearance in anticipation of drips.
 Zerg will surprise you with all colors of the rainbow when paired with the right glaze.
+Food safety rating: 4

 Zerg are a menace to the universe.
 Governed only by their Overmind, they will overrun anything in the name of The Swarm.
 Although repulsive to look at, their skins and carapaces' share a similar color with our glaze.

 In one sense, Nerazim is the product of a glaze that I spent over a year chasing.
 I was after a copper blue.
 About one hundred test tiles later, I decided that some of the shades I was getting in between green and blue were beautiful.
 Nerazim stood out among the pack.

 It is a strongly alkaline base glaze with no clay and a lot of glass.
 A scoop of titanium, copper and lithium with some tin on top.
 Enjoy.
 Food safety rating: 2